adamfowleruk/cntracelog/README.md

 throughout the stack, again using dot notation, to provide deep context tracing if required.

 Other cloud environments and logging implementations will be added over time.
 Even better, add one yourself and send me a PR!

+## Support for underlying Node.js logging libraries

+cntracelog provides a wrapper layer of configuration and utilities around an existing logging library, or console.log as a fall back.

+Note by default that for the users of this library's convenience, all cloud native settings checked for are supported by all libraries.
+So you know that if a cloud platform is supported and a logging library is supported, that all configuration from one is supported by the other.
+There are no unexpected combinations that will not work.

+At the moment the below logging libraries are supported:-
+- Winston
+- console.log

+Note: cntracelog also provides a number of extensions for these logging libraries that are useful for cloud native development.
+These logging libraries are configured automatically by cntracelog based on environment variables.

+As an example, if a Cloud Foundry environment variable is found for amqp logging, then cntracelog will configure Winston to log messages to AMQP as well as local files.

+### Winston support

+cntracelog will configure the below Winston settings:-
+- log level
+- Will add an amqp transport if configured in the cloud runtime (via the logging-amqp binding)

+cntracelog also provides some useful helper classes for Winston you may choose to use in your applications:-
+- winston-string-transport.js - Allows all log messages to be added to a string.
+Very useful for analysing output in Chai/Mocha tests.
+NOT suitable for production.
+(Will eat memory)
+- winston-amqp-transport.js - I was frustrated with existing AMQP/RabbitMQ layers that were poorly maintained, so I'm now using our own defined in this library.
+This will require the amqplib library to be available (this is NOT a forced dependening).

+## Support for cloud runtime environments

+The following cloud runtimes are supported:-
+- Cloud Foundry

+Others may be added in future based on demand

+### Cloud Foundry and cntracelog

+cntracelog will detect Cloud Foundry by the presence of the VCAP_SERVICES environment variable.
+If this (JSON) environment variable is found then cntracelog will look for a binding with the name 'logging-amqp'.
+If this is present, then its credentials.uri setting will be used for the AMQP connection to sink log messages to.

+Note: cntracelog itself does not write to AMQP, but does configure the underlying logging library you are using to do so.
+So for example, Winston would have an AMQP transport added to its list of transports.

+## Other helpers provided

+Some other useful helper classes are provided:-
+- AMQPSink in amqpsink.js - A Node.js app that will listen to RabbitMQ (via the logging-amqp binding) and take all log messages and write them to a local file.
+This is useful for centralising your log files across many apps or app instances.

+## Design

+I built cntracelog because I wanted a library that could sit across multiple logging libraries (mainly Winston) and provide a set of extra services over their channels, without rewriting the entire logging chain.

+It had to support common Cloud Native app defaults, to take that logic out of my apps.

+Facilities I required:-
+- Outputting all logs to standard out (for Cloud Native apps)
+- Preconfiguring underlying log libraries based on NODE_ENV, TEST_ENV, and the presence of any PaaS environment configurations (including Pivotal Cloud Foundry)
+- Namespace support (code module name outputted in the logs)
+- Call tracing support (via providing a 'context id' field that is outputted to all messages) - for APM style call tracing
+- Could process Metrics log messages
+- Supports NPM log levels
+- Allowed customising the settings and underlying libraries as necessary

 ## Licensing and Copyright